-If you use a command line tool (such as curl) that uses libcurl, and you give options to the tool on the command line those options can very likely get read by other users of your system when they use 'ps' or other tools to list currently running processes.
+If you use a command line tool (such as curl) that uses libcurl, and you give option to the tool on the command line those options can very likely get read by other users of your system when they use 'ps' or other tools to list currently running processes.

 To avoid this problem, never feed sensitive things to programs using command line options.
-Write them to a protected file and use the -K option to avoid this.